Clyde North suburb profile

 Clyde North rental market trends

-The rental market in Clyde North is experiencing robust growth, with house rents increasing 11.6% over the past year to $600 per week, while unit rents have risen 10.2% to $540 per week.
-This suburb is becoming increasingly attractive for both renters and investors, thanks to its expanding infrastructure and strong rental demand.
+The rental market in Clyde North is experiencing steady growth, with house rents increasing by 9.1% over the past year to $600 per week, while unit rents have risen 10% to $550 per week.
+This suburb continues to attract renters and investors alike, thanks to its expanding infrastructure and appealing lifestyle amenities.

 Suburbs near Clyde North